 The development process was carried out in three phases:

-Phase 1: Creating a touch controller in a fixed size (four rows and four columns) and randomly spreading different colors with predefined constraints, such as green-white-blue must appear at least once, etc. At the end of this phase, the controller (HCI) handled user interaction (playing the sound according to the event), but there was no logic behind it.
+Phase 1: Creating a touch controller in a fixed size (four rows and four columns) and randomly spreading different colors with predefined constraints, such as green-white-blue must appear at least once, etc. At the end of this phase, the controller (HCI) handled user interaction (playing the sound according to the event), but there was no algorithmic thinking behind it.

 Phase 2: Designing and building a computational plugin that incorporated the user interaction data, analyzed the pattern, and searched for predefined sets of colors to create a known flag.
 At the end of this phase, the application, consisting of controller and analyzer, identified at least two different countries.